Resource Theory of Non-absolute Separability: Distance-Based Non-absolute separability Measure

 \subsection{Metric-based non-absolute separability measure}

-Let us propose NAS measure, based on \emph{true metric}, following additional characteristics like symmetric under its arguments and triangular inequality which are not obeyed by relative entropy and Bures measures.
-Further, the metrics, denoted by $\mathcal{D}^\Xi(\rho||\rho_{AS})$, are jointly convex.\\ \\ \\ \textbf{Theorem 5.} Under $\mathcal{D}^\Xi(\rho||\rho_{AS})$, if $\rho^{*}_{AS}$ is the nearest AS state from $\rho$, it remains so for all those states which can be written as convex linear combination of these two states $\rho$ and $\rho^{*}_{AS}$. \begin{proof} Let $\rho^{*}_{AS}$ be the nearest AS state from $\rho$.
-Now consider a state
+Let us propose an NAS measure, based on a \emph{true metric}, following additional characteristics such as symmetry under its arguments and triangular inequality, which are not obeyed by relative entropy and Bures measures.
+Further, the metrics, denoted by $\mathcal{D}^\Xi(\rho||\rho_{AS})$, are jointly convex. \\ \textbf{Theorem 5.} Under a jointly convex metric $\mathcal{D}^\Xi(\rho||\rho_{AS})$, if $\rho^{*}_{AS}$ is the nearest AS state from $\rho$, it remains so for all those states which can be written as convex linear combination of these two states $\rho$ and $\rho^{*}_{AS}$.